All Episodes

 You know, that might come as a surprise to Vice President Cheney.

-I'm gonna tell you why that works.
+I'm going to tell you why that works.

-State party chairs have egos like anybody else, and if somebody from the national office comes to see 'em, they go gaga.
+And if somebody from the national office comes to see them, they go gaga.

-Whether anything gets done, whether anything is accomplished, is irrelevant.
+Whether anything gets done, whether anything is accomplished is irrelevant.

 The fact he's paying some attention to them, they're going gaga.

-This is this is Tuesday, right?
+This is Tuesday, right?

 So it's had to be last week sometime.

-It was some other some other network.
+It was some other network.

 Might have been Fox.

-It was videotape, and Dean was walking into this meeting that he had with Dingy Harry and all the other guys, and there's Mara Lyerson standing out in the hallway uh with a bunch of other journalists, and Dean gives this stops and shakes her hand.
+It was videotape, and Dean was walking into this meeting that he had with Dingy Harry and all the other guys.

 She gives him the biggest grin, the biggest smile.

-I mean, it went by pretty fast, but you know, I thought, hmm, people watching this are gonna see Mara Lyerson awfully friendly with Howard Dean out there.
+But, you know, I thought, hmm, people watching this are going to see Mara Lyason awfully friendly with Howard Dean out there.

-Uh I did.
+I did.

 I'm just sharing the observation.